prikhi/brick-image/README.md

 changed.

-There is a small example app in `example/` that implements an Image Viewer for the current using Image & List widgets:
+There is a small example app in `example/` that implements an Image Viewer for the current directory using Image & List widgets:

+    stack build
     # Assuming you have image files in ~/Pictures
     cp ~/Pictures/*.jpg .
     stack exec brick-image-example

 ## TODO

+Comments, design feedback, PRs, & bug reports are all appreciated.

 Decouple the row/column->pixel conversion from my terminal font.